Lord Dunmore's War: Prelude to war

-FINCASTLE May 27.
-1774.DEAR SIRAgreeable to my Promise I directed Mr. Floyd an Assistant to Survey your Land on Cole River on his Way to the Ohio, which he did and in a few Days afterwards sent me the Plot by Mr. Thomas Hog.
+Agreeable to my Promise I directed Mr. Floyd an Assistant to Survey your Land on Cole River on his Way to the Ohio, which he did and in a few Days afterwards sent me the Plot by Mr. Thomas Hog.
 Mr. Spotswood Dandridge who left the Surveyors on the Ohio after Hog Parted with them, wrote me that Mr. Hog and two other Men with him had never since been heard of.
 I have had no Opportunity of writing to Mr. Floyd Since.
 Tho' I suppose he will send me the Courses by the first Person that comes up, if so I shall make out the Certificate and send it down.
 This I directed him to do when we parted to prevent Accidents.
 But I am really afraid the Indians will hinder them from doing any Business of Vallue this Season as the Company being only 33 and dayly decreasing were under the greatest Apprehension of Danger when Mr. Dandridge parted with them.

 It has been long disputed by our Hunters whether Louisa or Cumberland Rivers was the Boundary between us and the Cherokees.
 I have taken the Liberty to inclose to you a Report made by some Scouts who were out by my Order; and which Sets that matter beyond a Doubt.

 It is say'd the Cherrokees claim the Land to the Westward of the Louisa & between Cumberland M [mutilated] and the ohio.
 If so, and our Government gives it up we loose all the most Valluable part of that Country.
 The Northern Indians Sold that Land to the English at the Treaty of Lancaster in 1744, by the Treaty of Logs Town in 1752 and by that at Fort Stanwix in 1768.
-At that Time the Cherrokees laid no Claim to that Land & how the[y] come to do it now I cannot imagine..., Edited by Stanislaus Murray Hamilton (The Washington Papers, Library of Congress).
+At that Time the Cherrokees laid no Claim to that Land & how the[y] come to do it now I cannot imagine...